w3c/wai-curricula/content/foundation/getting-started-with-accessibility.md

 ## Teaching Resources

-Base on the below to prepare your teaching.
+Suggested resources to support your teaching:

 * [Planning and Managing Web Accessibility](/planning-and-managing/) &mdash; Introduces activities to help you integrate accessibility throughout the web production process.
 These are organized according to web project management stages of “Initiate”, “Plan”, “Implement”, and “Sustain”.
 * [Developing Organizational Policies on Web Accessibility](/planning/org-policies/) &mdash; Provides step-by-step guidance on developing organizational policies relating to web accessibility.
 It is part of the broader "Planning and Managing Web Accessibility" resource, to help guide through this particular organizational step.